 top of page

 Is Functional Medicine Covered by Insurance?
+A Deep Dive into Coverage in Texas

-Jan 21
+• Jan 21

-4 min read
+• 4 min read

-In Texas, patients in areas like Dallas, Fort Worth, Frisco, and Westlake often find that functional medicine and insurance don’t always align.
 Insurance carriers tend to prioritize standardized care models, and functional medicine's individualized approach often falls outside these frameworks.
 This leaves many patients wondering how much of their care will need to be paid out of pocket.

-Why Insurance Doesn’t Cover Functional Medicine
+Why Insurance Doesn’t Cover Functional Medicine Fully

 One key reason why insurance doesn’t cover functional medicine in full is due to how insurance companies categorize medical services.
 Most policies are structured around acute care, pharmaceutical treatment, and basic diagnostics.
 Functional medicine labs and extended physician consultations don't always meet these predefined insurance criteria.